• Skip to primary navigation

 Your credit utilization ratio is a big contributing factor to your credit score, and a lower ratio (expressed as a percentage) is better for your score.
 Experts recommend you keep this number below 30%.
 Borrowers with excellent credit scores usually have rates closer to 10% and below.
 2 3

-Because of how credit utilization is calculated, having a higher credit limit leads to a lower utilization rate.
-This, in term, means that having a higher credit limit can directly benefit your credit score.
+Because of how credit utilization is calculated, having a higher credit limit can lead to a lower utilization rate.
+This, in turn, means that having a higher credit limit can directly benefit your credit score.
+How much credit you should have will depend on how responsibly you can use that credit, though, as having more credit but still having high balances will result in a high credit utilization rate.

 Can you go over your credit card limit?